erindun/spotify-album-shuffle/README.md

 Spotify Album Shuffle connects with your Spotify account to generate and play a queue of all the albums saved in your library in a random order.
 If you have hundreds of albums saved, like me, hopefully this can alleviate the burden of having too many choices when you feel like listening to a full album :)

 Note: Currently, using the web player requires a Spotify Premium account.
 You *can* still use this application without a Premium account to generate a random list of albums, but unfortunately you will have to manually play it on another Spotify player.
-I will be adding an alternative so that free Spotify users can still play their shuffled albums on another device, but for now, it might be a bit rough :(

 ## Local development